emelbye/monthly-todo/README.md

 * What do you want to use as your public directory? dist (This is important!
 Angular creates the dist folder.)
 * Configure as a single-page app?
 Yes

 - Go to 'firebase console/Project Configuration/Add firebase to your web app' copy the config var and replace in your enviroments files.

+- In 'fire base console/Authentication' choose the google authentication method and activate it.

 ## Development server